Ukrainian parents write their numbers on their children in case they get lost

-More than 40 days after the war between Russia and Ukraine began, The effects of the conflict have been devastating for the entire population.
+After more than 40 days of the war between Russia and Ukraine began, The effects of the conflict have been devastating for the entire population.
 Between sanctions, bombings and looting, the world has shuddered at the constant stories of pain that the population has had to endure.

 And it is that not even the minors have been able to save themselves from the psychological and physical effects of the war.
 In Ukraine, the story of Oleksandra Makoviy has gone viral on networks, going around the world.